 Originally posted on News blog for the Roy Rosenzweig Center for History and New Media (RRCHNM).
 Read the the original post here.

-The primary aim of Current Research in Digital History is to encourage and publish scholarship in digital history that offers discipline-specific arguments and interpretations.
+The primary aim of Current Research in Digital History is to encourage and publish scholarship in digital history that offers discipline-specific arguments and interpretations, rather than simply showcases digital projects.
 By featuring short essays, it also seeks to provide an opportunity to make arguments on the basis of ongoing research in larger projects.
-Essays published in CRDH are first presented at an annual one-day conference at George Mason University in Arlington, Virginia.
-Authors submit their essays in the fall, and then the conference is held in the spring.
-CRDH is published at the end of August, less than a year after essays are submitted.
+Given that these are brief articles about work in progress, CRDH is committed to a fast peer review and publication schedule.

 The journal welcomes submissions of short-form, interpretative essays in digital history.